Maanaav/NASA-Space-App-Challenge-COVID-19-Calculate-the-Risk/README.md

 # About
-We developed a Covid-19 information mobile application to give the users individualized, geolocated information about the active cases, total cases and recoveries by using open-source environmental data to distinguish among environmental factors like temperature and pollution level.
-Based on this information we suggest type of mask users can use.
-The aim of our application is to guide social awareness, response, and health security.
+Using open-source environmental data to distinguish between environmental parameters such as temperature and pollution level, we developed a Covid-19 information mobile application to provide users with personalised, geolocated information about active cases, total cases, and recoveries.
+Based on this data, we recommend the type of mask that user should employ.
+By indicating potential lockdowns, we raise awareness in the admistrative region.
+Our app's goal is to help people with social awareness, responsiveness, and health security.

 # Screenshot
 <p align = "center">